WHAT IS A BUYING AGENT?

 2) Plan purchase strategy and advise on negotiations

-3) Make their client the preferred buyer
+3) Position their client as the preferred buyer

 4) Handle all negotiations keeping the buyer informed of all communication